-Course Topics: Students who have completed Product Design III, will team with other students from various CCIC pathways to solve real world problems faced by our business & industry partners.
+Course Description: Students who have completed Product Design III, will team with other students from various CCIC pathways to solve real world problems faced by our business & industry partners.
 The teams will initiate, plan, execute, monitor and control, and close the project by presenting the sponsor with the deliverable and/or solution.
 The STEAM students will bring their design and fabrication skills to this process and help produce the prototype or functional product.
 All students enrolled in this course must be willing to improve their skills in collaboration, leadership, time management, teamwork, commitment, and perseverance.
+This course can be repeated for credit.